The Republic of Costa Rica

 The President-elect for a 4-year period and run the government and legislature.
 An independent Supreme Electoral Tribunal supervises the elections.
 Key members of government include the President, Vice President, and second Vice President.
 Under these three are 26 Ministers doing various jobs.
 For example, finance or foreign Relations.

 The Legislative branch Deputies are elected by direct vote and can be made up of several different political parties.
 They proportion the representation upon each of the seven provinces.
 There are seven provinces in Costa Rica: San Jose, Heredia, Cartago, Guanacaste, Puntarenas, Alajuela and Limón While the provinces function separately for administrative purposes, they do not have provincial officials.
 Of course, mayors are also elected for a 4-year period, through general elections.

-The Supreme Court of Justice leads the Judicial Power.
-Also, the Legislative Assembly elects twenty-two magistrates for 8-year renewable terms.
+The Supreme Court leads the judiciary branch and the legislator.
+The Assembly elects twenty-two judges for a renewable eight-year term.
 In 1989, the Sala IV, which is the Constitutional Chamber of the Supreme Court, was established and is responsible for executive decrees and assessing the constitutionality of legislation and habeas corpus warrants.
 The Ombudsman, the Solicitor General and the Comptroller General of the Republic are responsible for the oversight of the government; So many, of these institutional roles are increasingly prominent in governing the country.

 Costa Rica - A short History